ATHLETIC OFFICIALS SERVICE

 Article VII – Amendment Adoption Procedures

 Proposed amendments to this Constitution and By-Laws must be submitted in writing to the Board of Directors at a Board Meeting.
 After discussion the Board of Directors will vote whether or not to support the proposed amendment.
+Amendment proposals that span across Articles and Sections within an Article shall be voted on separately, as needed (i.e. changes are not ‘all or none’).
 A Quorum of the Elected Officers is needed to consider a proposed amendment.
 The Board of Directors vote not to support a proposed amendment is final.

-If the Board of Directors votes in favor or supporting a proposed amendment, a copy of the proposed amendment must be made available online to all Active Members.
+If the Board of Directors votes in favor or supporting a proposed amendment, a copy of the proposed amendment must be made available online to all Voting Members.
 All members will have until the next Board of Directors Meeting to consider and vote on the proposed Amendment.
-Votes may be cast by email or in writing.
+Votes may be cast by email, in writing, or through an electronic ballot.